wernenveiga/IBGEBot/README.md

 # IBGEBot

-Bot that accesses the IBGE (Brazilian Institute of Geography and Statistics) website and downloads information about the desired location.
+Automation using BotCity FrameWork, which works with computer vision, was developed for the Rocketseat Scholarships challenge at the #DoWhile event.
+Simple automation to access the IBGE website and download data in Excel format from the chosen location.